Meet our team

 Nicole worked as a Clinical Pharmacist at the home infusion/specialty pharmacy at Maxor – Amarillo after graduating from the program and joined the Thomas E. Creek Veterans Affairs Medical Center in October of 2021.
 In her new role, she supports Facility Pain Point of contacts/Clinical Leads in coordinating pain management, opioid safety, and prescription drug monitoring program (PDMP)-related initiatives and implementation of the Veterans Health Administration and the Joint Commission standards.

 Bonnie Dugie is the Senior Director for Pharmacy Program Management with Maxor National Pharmacy Services and also serves as the Residency Program Director.
 Her primary focus is working with health-systems across the United States to facilitate the implementation and development of new pharmacy operations and to ensure pharmacies provide optimal services and meet legal and accreditation requirements.
 Bonnie received her Doctor of Pharmacy from Texas Tech University School of Pharmacy and her Master of Science in Business Administration from West Texas A&M University.
-She is a member of the Texas Society of Health-System Pharmacists Research and Education Foundation Board of Directors, past-president of the Panhandle Society of Health-System Pharmacists, and recently served as a board member for the Texas Society of Health-System Pharmacists.
-A former schoolteacher, Bonnie is passionate about education and currently serves on the Education Committee and the Technician Education Workgroup for the National Association of Specialty Pharmacy.
+She is a recognized Fellow of the Texas Society of Health-System Pharmacists (TSHP), serves as President-elect of the TSHP Research and Education Foundation, and is a past-president of the Panhandle Society of Health-System Pharmacists.
+A former schoolteacher, Bonnie is passionate about education and currently serves on the Education Committee for the National Association of Specialty Pharmacy.
 She is licensed to practice pharmacy in nineteen states, is a Certified Specialty Pharmacist, and a Certified Consultant with Accreditation Commission for Health Care.
 Bonnie enjoys hiking, white-water rafting, and other outdoor activities.

 Tim Slowey, RPh, BCSCP